msprev/pandocinject/doc/readme.md

     - "my-new-york-talk"
 ```

-What being starred means, is determined by the formatter used for injection.
+What being starred means is determined by the formatter used for injection.
 The default formatter prepends an asterisk ('`* `') to the item.

-## Python selector/formatter
+## Python classes

+## `Injector`

+The pandoc filter is instantiating the class `Injector` from module `pandocinject`.
+    This injector object is created with

+## `Selector`

 You write a selector or formatter by subclassing `Selector` or `Formatter` as imported from module `pandocinject`.

-The base classes are very simple:

-* `Formatter`:
-* `Selector`:

-Each class has a small number of methods some of which you may wish to override when writing a formatter or selector.
+The classes have a small number of methods, which you may wish to override for your own formatter or selector.

-## `Selector`
+* `select(self, entry)`:
+    - Returns:

-* `select(self, entry)`: returns `True` if `entry` is to be selected for injection into document, `False` otherwise
+        - `True` if `entry` is to be selected for injection into document, `False` otherwise

-    - Base class behaviour: select every entry.
+    - Arguments:
+        - `entry`: Entry (dictionary) to assess for selection
+    - Default:
+        - Return `True`

 ## `Formatter`

+* `output_format`: Format of the text that this formatter object returns (string).
+    - Value:
-* `output_format`: String specifying the format of the strings that this formatter object returns.
-Values could be any of pandoc's output formats (`'-o'`) (e.g. `'html'`, `'org'`).
+        - Any of pandoc's output formats (`'-o'`) (e.g. `'html'`, `'org'`).
+    - Default:
-    - Default: `'markdown'`
+        - `'markdown'`

-* `format_block(self, entries, starred)`: returns a String for the entire injected block
+* `format_block(self, entries, starred)`:
+    - Returns:
+        - Text to return (string)
+    - Arguments:

-    - `entries`: List of entries to be formatted, already been passed through `sort_entries`
+        - `entries`: List of sorted entries
-    - `starred`: List of entries to be starred
+        - `starred`: List of entries to star
+    - Default:
-    - Default: Return a loose numbered list of entries each formatted by `add_entry`; star items by inserting a preceding asterisk
+        - Return a loose numbered list of entries each formatted by `format_entry`; star items by inserting a preceding asterisk

-* `format_entry(self, entry)`: returns the markdown String for the formatted item `entry`
+* `format_entry(self, entry)`:

-    - `entry`: Dictionary with key--values for the entry
+    - Returns:
+        - Text of formatted version of `entry`
+    - Arguments:
+        - `entry`: Entry (dictionary) to be formatted
+    - Default:
-    - Default: Return Python's String representation of `entry`
+        - Return Python's string representation of `entry`

+* `sort_entries(self, entries)`:
+    - Returns:
-* `sort_entries(self, entries)`: returns List of entries in order they should appear, first to last
+        - List of entries in order they should appear, first to last
+    - Arguments:

-    - `entries`: List of entries in the order read from source
+        - `entries`: List of entries to sort
-    - Default: Do nothing to the order of entries
+    - Default:
+        - Return `entries` unchanged

 # Similar

-- gitit
-    - The main advantage is that pandocinject allows you do everything with just pandoc + filters.
-    You also don't need to learn any weird selection/formatting syntax.
-Just use Python to express
-    what you want done.

-- pandoc-citeproc
-    -   very sophisticated, but requires you to know csl.
+A large number of tools can accomplish the same.
+    But here there are no funky template/style/query languages (SQL, csl, biblatex, etc.) to learn.
+    The main feature of pandocinject is it provides a simple, general way to mine data and inject it into pandoc.

 # Release notes